KurusuSilver11/Pokelightpink/3-Lore-Notes.md

 They created the original Kanto together.
 Pokémon Red/Green.

 However, while Johto was being created, the two got into a fight.
-The lesser one wanted to take over.
+The other one wanted to take over.

-Unfortunately, the lesser one, deemed a Faker, won.
-True Arceus was sapped of its power and banished into the void, as did most of that build of Johto.
+Unfortunately, the latter, deemed the False God, won.
+True Arceus was sapped of its power and banished into the void, as did most of that version of Johto.

-Faker Arceus then made the rest of the world, but it is all imperfect and flashy compared to what True Arceus would have done.
+False Arceus then forged the rest of the world, but it is imperfect/impure compared to what True Arceus was capable of.

-Faker has a bit of an ego and took an extravagant form, and wiped True Arceus from all records of history, replacing it with himself.
+False Arceus is more egotistical and took an extravagant form, and wiped True Arceus from all records of history, replacing it with himself.
 True Arceus is more of a blur in appearance (the beta Arceus from DP Beta).

-Notably, one of True Arceus' last creations was an old version of what became Celebi.
-It was banished a while after when Faker decided to make a new one.
+Notably, one of True Arceus' last creations before the incident was an old version of what became Celebi.
+It was banished a while after False Arceus created a new Celebi.

-There is also Beta Versions of the Lake Trio, but that's likely a Sequel thing and I also only have Backsprites to work with there.
+There is also Beta Versions of the Lake Trio, but that's likely a Sequel thing (and I also only have Backsprites to work with for them).

 Note that this hack largely didn't follow a lot of lore that was revealed in Legends, mostly because I recycled some of this from a scrapped non-ROM Hack project years ago.